tobealive/docs/docs/concepts/working-with-json.md

 }
 ```

-In this example, we have created a `User` structure that contains three fields: `name`, `last_name` and `age`.
+In this example, we have created a `User` structure that contains three fields: `name`, `last_name`
+and `age`.
-As you can see from the example, the field name `last_name` in the structure is different from the field name in the
+As you can see from the example, the field name `last_name` in the structure is different from the
-JSON object.
+field name in the JSON object.
 To specify which field name to use when decoding JSON, use `json`
 [attribute](attributes.md).
 The value of this attribute is the name of the field in the JSON object.

 V provides the following attributes for structure fields:

-- `[json: name]` – describes the field name in the JSON object
+- `[json: name]` – describes the field name in the JSON object.
-- `[required]` – indicates that the field must be present in the JSON object,
+- `[required]` – indicates that the field must be present in the JSON object;
   otherwise decoding will fail.
-  Without the attribute, in this case the field will be assigned a default value,
+  Without the attribute, in this case the field will be assigned a default value.
-- `[skip]` – indicates that the field may not be present in the JSON object and will be skipped during encoding
+- `[skip]` – indicates that the field may not be present in the JSON object and will be skipped
+  during encoding.
-- `[omitempty]` – indicates that the field may not be present in the JSON object and will be skipped during encoding,
+- `[omitempty]` – indicates that the field may not be present in the JSON object and will be skipped
-  if it has a default value
+  during encoding, if it has a default value.

 ## Decoding JSON